 I’ve wanted to write a book for a long time, but I’m fearful of getting the book out there or getting the book done.
-But, one of the chapters is about me being on a high dive and I can actually, I can truly still feel some of the fear.
-I’m going to tell you a little story.
+But, one of the chapters is about me being on a high dive and I can truly still feel some of the fear.
 When I was young, my dad used to manage a community swimming pool in Central Illinois.
-And so, we would get to go, my brother and sister and I, we would get to go early hours before the pool even opened and enjoy the swim.
+We would get to go, my brother and sister and I, we would get to go early hours before the pool even opened and enjoy the swim.

 Dad would play with us at times, swim with us at times, and he would teach us on the lower diving board how to dive.
 Even that, I can remember I was a little afraid to go headfirst into the water.
 But then one day dad said, “I want you to go to the high dive now and I want you to dive off.”
 Truly, I can still feel the fear as I put my feet on the cold steel ladder as I began to climb up that high dive.